On the computational hardness needed for quantum cryptography: Quantum computational zero knowledge proofs

 \subsection{With EFI, everything provable is provable in QCZK}

-We first consider $\cQCZK$ protocols with efficient provers (in which case the largest complexity class we can consider is $\cQMA$), and then move on to $\cQCZK$ with inefficient provers.
+\fi We first consider $\cQCZK$ protocols with efficient provers (in which case the largest complexity class we can consider is $\cQMA$), and then move on to $\cQCZK$ with inefficient provers.
 The work by Broadbent and Grilo on $\cQCZK$ \cite{BroadbentG20} show how to build a commit-and-open zero knowledge protocol for $\cQCZK$ using a commitment scheme, and thus combining it with a quantum commitment scheme, we get a $\cQCZK$ proof, but it requires multiple copies of the advice to boost the soundness to negligible.
-We now strengthen this to show that we can achieve the same thing from the same assumption, but with a single copy of the witness.
+We strengthen this to show that we can achieve the same thing from the same assumption, but with a single copy of the witness. \ifitcsproc Overall, the following theorems are proven in \cite{BCL22}: